 Squash, especially zucchini, is a popular garden veggie loved by many.
 But have you ever had squash that is bitter tasting and, if so, is it still edible?
 This article will help with that as well as what causes bitter squash.

-Before you begin harvesting your spaghetti squash, you need to first determine if your squash is ripe and ready to be cut from the vine.
-This article will help show you how to ripen squash after picking.
+Before you begin harvesting your spaghetti squash, you need to determine if it's ripe and ready to be cut from the vine.
+This article will help.

-Spaghetti squash growing is one of the more popular gardening activities because the plant is easy to grow and provides essential nutrients.
+Spaghetti squash growing is one of the more popular gardening activities.
 Find out how to grow and store spaghetti squash in this article.

 When garden space is scarce, it is good to know that a number of plants will happily thrive in containers.
 There are a number of varieties of squash that are appropriate for container gardening.
 Learn more here.